Adi Steiner, Psychotherapist BACP Member, HCPC registered

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Due to the COVID-19 Virus spread I am now available for online therapy at reduced fees for those struggling in these uncertain times.
 Please email me to arrange a free phone consultation

 I would like to invite you to email or text me to arrange a phone conversation with any questions you may have.

 I offer therapy both in Hebrew and in English

 I am recognised by Aviva insurance company, AXA Healthcare and Vitality Health Insurance

-I see patients at the Natural Gateway Clinic on 121 Theobald Street, Borehamwood, Hertfordshire, WD6 4PT.
-The clinic is within 10 minutes walk from the Elstree & Borehamwood Overground station and offers free on-site parking.
+My consulting room is located off Theobald Street, Borehamwood, Hertfordshire, WD6.
+The clinic is within 10 minutes walk from the Elstree & Borehamwood Overground station and offers free street parking.